Poetry, Music, Art & Dance Celebration

 Poetry Celebration Overview

 This short video, entitled COLLABORATions and CONNECTions, provides an overview of the types of poetry and performances created.
-Videos clips are taken from Celebrations between 2004 and 2008.
+Video clips are taken from Celebrations between 2004 and 2008.

 Poetry, Music, Art and Dance Celebration 2017 video with Peter Balakian, Guest Poet